appleguy19/newsong/_pages/lifegroups.md

 <h3>Interested in you joining a LifeGroup?</h3>

 Our groups are open, so you're always welcome to show up!
-If you would prefer to talk to someone about what group might be a good fit, you can <a href="mailto:tgiltner@newsong-fellowship.com?subject=Lifegroups&body=Hi%20Tim%2C%0D%0AI%27d%20like%20to%20know%20more%20about%20Lifegroups">send an email to Pastor Tim Giltner</a> (tgiltner@newsong-fellowship.com).
+If you would prefer to talk to someone about what group might be a good fit, you can <a href="mailto:grant@newsong-fellowship.com?subject=Lifegroups&body=Hi%20Grant%2C%0D%0AI%27d%20like%20to%20know%20more%20about%20Lifegroups">send an email to Pastor Grant</a> (grant@newsong-fellowship.com).